LukasBanana/LLGL/docu/README.md

 ## CMake

 The primary build tool for LLGL is [CMake](https://cmake.org/) and while LLGL is compatible with older versions down to version 3.7, it is recommended to use a more up to date version, i.e. 3.18 and later.
+You can either use the CMake GUI, run the cmake command manually, or run the *Build* script for the respective platform (run them with `-h`/`--help` for more details).

 ## Windows